davecroman/coffee-api-challenge/README.md

 This is our first time doing a Ruby application from scratch so take all the implementation in this codebase with a grain of salt

 ### Authors
-Armond Ave and Michael Huzevka
+Armond Ave and Michal Huzevka